pallaviborwake/java-challenge/README.md

      #### Your experience in Java
     - I have 3 years experience in Java and I started to use Spring Boot from last year
-    - Using Spring Boot i have devlope API also write JUnit for the devlope api.
+    - Using Spring Boot I have devloped APIs and have written JUnit for them.
-    - Use sonarQube to maintain code quality and covergae.
+    - Used sonarQube to maintain code quality and covergae.